 On a busy summer day, the main parking lot can be a hassle to park in, but there is a less know back entrance and parking lot you can find here.

 Renting kayaks from the Texas Rowing Center, you can easily make your way down Lady Bird Lake downtown.

 Technically, you aren’t supposed to swim, but sometimes I fall out of my kayak for an extended period of time.
 You can make your way down the river and under the congress bridge and see downtown Austin from a slightly different perspective.

 As the afternoon turns to evening, make your way to the Congress Bridge where you will witness millions of bats leaving the bottom of the bridge to go out and eat during the night.
 It is quite a sight to see the stream of black going through the air.

-Hope you are able to make it to our wonderful city sometime soon.
+Hope you are able to make it to our wonderful city sometime soon (you can also proceed to Portland, Oregon from here!).
 Let us know what you end up doing!